 Storage containers are constructed with 12- or 14-gauge corrugated steel sides.
 Container frames are made of minimal 6-8-gauge steel.
 Containers have approximately 1" hard wood floors that are treated.
 Standard containers come equipped with a cargo door.
 Cargo doors are excellent because they seal tight from rodents and the elements.
 They also give you the ability to open the entire end of the container and load very large items.
 Roll up doors are convenient because they are light weight and easy to open.
 This confidence comes with obvious downsides.
 Roll up doors are not as secure and are not 100% water tight.
 As a typical garage door water tends to seap below the door.
 They are typically also not rodent proof.
 Ask the Container Alliance partner in your area about door options and specifications.

-How Much Do Shipping Containers Cost?
+How Much Do Storage Containers for Rent Cost?

 You can also expect to pay "delivery / pickup" charges.
 It is very common that the Container Alliance member you find in your area will charge much less for delivery on a rental container as they would if you were purchasing the container and having it delivered to the same location.